Supporting compliance with smokefree legislation

 - Schools and early childhood centres including buildings and surrounding grounds; and

-- Internal areas of licensed premises including bars, restaurants, cafes, sports clubs and casinos.
+- Internal areas of some public places including bars, restaurants, cafes, sports clubs and casinos.

 Licensed premises, workplaces and schools all have a responsibility to ensure they meet the requirements of the Act.

-Controlling the advertising and promotion of tobacco products
+Controlling the advertising and promotion of tobacco and vape products

-Retailers who sell tobacco products have a responsibility to ensure they meet the requirements of the Act.
+Retailers who sell tobacco or vape products have a responsibility to ensure they meet the requirements of the Act.
 This means:

-- It is illegal to sell cigarettes to anyone under the age of 18;
+- It is illegal to sell these products to anyone under the age of 18;

-- It is illegal to sell single cigarettes to anyone regardless of age – cigarettes must be sold in packs of at least twenty;
+- It is illegal to sell single cigarettes to anyone regardless of age – cigarettes must be sold in packs of 20 or 25 sticks;

 - It is illegal to display tobacco products in retail outlets;